Crataco/ai-guide/guide/models.md

 For system requirements, [here's a memory usage chart I've made](https://github.com/Crataco/ai-guide/blob/main/charts/memory-usage.md), and [another usage chart by Oobabooga](https://github.com/oobabooga/text-generation-webui/wiki/System-requirements).
 [TheBloke's model reuploads also explain how much RAM you expect to require with them](https://huggingface.co/TheBloke/GPT4All-13B-snoozy-GGML).
 If you have a gaming computer (with NVIDIA cards having the best support), you can fit the model entirely on the GPU itself, which will typically take up half as much video RAM as it does regular RAM, and be lightning fast.
 If you don't have enough VRAM, you can also split it between regular RAM and VRAM, but it will be much slower.

 You can reduce system requirements significantly by looking into the following options:
 - **CPU users:** ggml-based projects, like [koboldcpp](https://github.com/LostRuins/koboldcpp) (backwards compatible with all llama.cpp models).
-It supports 4-bit, 5-bit, and 8-bit precision, which will drastically reduce RAM usage with negligible quality loss and make such models easier to run on the average PC. - [(Oobabooga Text Gen UI guide)](https://github.com/oobabooga/text-generation-webui/blob/main/docs/llama.cpp-models.md)
+It supports models "compressed" to 4-bit, 5-bit and 8-bit, which will drastically reduce RAM usage with negligible quality loss and make such models easier to run on the average PC. - [(Oobabooga Text Gen UI guide)](https://github.com/oobabooga/text-generation-webui/blob/main/docs/llama.cpp-models.md)
 - **CPU and GPU users:** RWKV model series, with 8-bit precision - [(Oobabooga Text Gen UI guide)](https://github.com/oobabooga/text-generation-webui/blob/main/docs/RWKV-model.md)
 - **GPU users:** 4-bit precision via GPTQ - [(Oobabooga Text Gen UI guide)](https://github.com/oobabooga/text-generation-webui/blob/main/docs/GPTQ-models-(4-bit-mode).md)
 - **GPU users:** 8-bit precision on Transformers - (`--load-in-8bit` in Oobabooga's UI)